Blandford Ski Area

 Ski Blandford (formally known as Blandford Ski Area) was a ski area located in Blandford, Massachusetts.
 It was owned and operated by the Springfield Ski Club from 1936 until 2017, when it was sold to private hands, and was the oldest, continuously operating club-owned ski area in North America.

+In 1960, Springfield Ski Club had seven runs, six tow ropes, a lodge and cafeteria, lift fees were US$2.50, and the season ran from December 1 to April 1.

 In fall of 2017, Blandford underwent a private sale to Ski Butternut.
 Butternut had planned on re-opening the ski area that same year and had started making snow when inspections of their lifts and other facilities made it abundantly clear that they would need more time to get everything up to code.
 The mountain and its buildings have since been heavily remodeled.
 More snowmaking was added, two new groomers were brought in and the ski lodges interiors and exteriors were updated.
 Following successful refurbishments, it reopened as Ski Blandford for the 2018/2019 ski season and had remained open until March 26, 2020, when it was announced that Ski Blandford would not reopen for 2020/2021 season and would be permanently closed.